-Within this post you’ll also find some highlights for each destination, a suggestion on how long you should stay at each place, as well as a hotel suggestion.
-You could of course stay for more or less time if you wanted, this post is just to give you an idea of possibilities.
+Within this post, you’ll also find some highlights for each destination, a suggestion on how long you should stay at each place, as well as a hotel suggestion.
+You could stay for more or less time if you wanted, this post is just to give you an idea of possibilities.
 I’ve also tried not to include too much detail, as I don’t want to overload you.
 However, it should help you get started with booking your trip.
-There are links with most of the destinations for you to read more.
+There are links to most of the destinations for you to read more.

 Where to start your trip

-When planning a multi destination trip you first have to decide where to start.
+When planning a multi-destination trip you first have to decide where to start.
 In this multi-destination trip, there are five South East Asia countries.
 These are Thailand, Cambodia, Vietnam, Kuala Lumpur and finishing off with Indonesia.
-I’ve put Thailand as a potentially starting point as it’s got lots of good international connections.
-If you followed this suggested route you should also be able to get direct flights between each country.
+I’ve put Thailand as a potential starting point as it’s got lots of good international connections.
+If you follow this suggested route you should also be able to get direct flights between each country.

-The best way to start planning a trip like this is to jump on a site such as Google Flights, and then look at what flights and connections are available, and also that they are are affordable.
+The best way to start planning a trip like this is to jump on a site such as Google Flights, and then look at what flights and connections are available, and also that they are affordable.
 From there you can start working out the best route for your trip.
 Another flight service to consider would be Momondo, which will find and compare different airlines for you.
 What I love about Momondo is that the site is beautiful with great colours, which makes using it really pleasant.

 When to go